webdiscus/html-bundler-webpack-plugin/README.md

 ### How to keep package name for split chunks from node_modules

-To save split chunks under a custom name use `optimization.cacheGroups.{cacheGroup}.name` as function.
+To save split chunks under a custom name use `optimization.splitChunks.cacheGroups.{cacheGroup}.name` as function.

 For example, many node modules are imported in the `main.js`: